 - Fingernail island – stunning beaches abound on this serene island.
 You can also enjoy the island's version of iced tea made with herbs and freshly caught and prepared seafood.

-Activities in Phu Quoc in the winter
+Activities in Phu Quoc in the fall, winter, or spring

 - Visit the night market – open from 5 pm to 10 pm, one of the most interesting things to do in Phu Quoc is to visit its bustling night market.
 You can either shop locally made items or visit any of the many restaurants selling freshly caught seafood.